 Of course, as you know, we didn’t end up taking it.
 But STILL!
 The fact that he was accepted was huge, and we were at a pivotal life decision moment.

-Until finally, it was time to leave for our very last adventure: Mexico & Costa Rica.
+Until finally, a few months of couch-surfing later, it was time to leave for our very last adventure: Mexico & Costa Rica.

 One Last Hurrah in Central America

 A fellow travel blogger had graciously invited us to dog sit at her home in Puebla, Mexico.
-So we spent 3 amazing weeks taking care of 2 adorable puppies in a beautiful 4-bedroom home.
+So we spent a few amazing weeks taking care of her adorable puppies in a beautiful 4-bedroom home.

-Honestly, we were just happy to be stationed in 1 place, particularly in another country, with delicious food, where we could practice our Spanish again.
+Honestly, we were just happy to be stationed in one place, particularly in another country – one with delicious food, where we could practice our Spanish again.
 It was the most settled we’d felt in 9 long months.

 I continued my working frenzy while Jeremy shopped at Mercados and perfected some of his family’s recipes (for those who can’t tell by looking at his white a**, he’s actually Mexican.
 Our married last name is Garcia!
 And yes: that makes my married name Lia Garcia.
 Yes, like Carmen Sandiego.
 I’m slowly embracing it).

-Then, we flew from Cancun to Costa Rica for our final 2 weeks.
+After spending about a month and a half in Mexico – which was actually great other than Tulum – we flew from Cancun to Costa Rica for the final 2 weeks of our honeymoon.
 And they were an amazing 2 weeks!
-We saw so many critters.
+We saw so many critters – all being treated with ecological respect and care, thank goodness!
 We fell in love with sloths (THEY ARE SO ADORABLE AND WEIRD LOOKING).
-We went White Water Rafting, which I hated just as much as I hated Waterfall Rappelling (literally just 3 hours of thinking I was going to die).
+We went White Water Rafting, which I hated just as much as I hated Waterfall Rappelling (it was literally just 3 hours of thinking I was going to die).
 We explored the jungle canopy on hanging bridges and hiked through the jungle to pristine beaches.

 And then, of course – because it’s us – one last travel disaster.